(Disclosure: Some of the links below may be affiliate links)

 1. Market Order

 The default stock market order on all brokers is the Market Order.
 A Market Order is the simplest type of order.
 This order will buy or sell at the current market price.
 The broker will fill this order at the best available price.
-People use a Market Order when they want to buy or sell as fast as possible.
+People use a Market Order to buy or sell as fast as possible.

 A single Market Order can be split across multiple orders in the opposite direction.
 For instance, if you want to buy 1000 shares of X at market price, sell orders from several orders could be used to fill your buy order.